 This will deploy MetalLB to your cluster, under the

 metallb-system/controllerdeployment.
 This is the cluster-wide controller that handles IP address assignments.

 metallb-system/speakerdaemonset.
 This is the component that speaks the protocol(s) of your choice to make the services reachable.

-You can install MetalLB with kustomize by pointing on the remote kustomization fle :
+You can install MetalLB with Kustomize by pointing at the remote kustomization file :

 If you want to use a

-# kustomization.yml namespace: metallb-system resources: - github.com/danderson/metallb//manifests?ref=v0.8.2 configMapGenerator: - name: config files: - configs/config secretGenerator: - name: memberlist files: - configs/secretkey generatorOptions: disableNameSuffixHash: true
+# kustomization.yml namespace: metallb-system resources: - github.com/metallb/metallb//manifests?ref=v0.10.2 configMapGenerator: - name: config files: - configs/config generatorOptions: disableNameSuffixHash: true

 helm repo add metallb https://metallb.github.io/metallb helm install metallb metallb/metallb

 A values file may be specified on installation.
 This is recommended for providing configs in Helm values: